 - A1.3 Competition is valued because it can produce good outcomes for consumers, and for society in general.
 Changes which the BBC proposes to make to its public services could have an impact on competition in the UK's media markets.
 Some of that impact may be positive, serving to stimulate investment or encourage innovation.
 However, some changes may also harm competition. - A1.4 Where the BBC offers a new public service, as is the case for BBC Three, this may reduce the potential audience for commercial rivals.
-This could have a consequential impact on
+This could have a consequential impact on the advertising revenues or subscription fees of rivals which, in turn, could lower profitability.
+The fact that the BBC's activities may result in competitive pressure on commercial broadcasters is not in itself a problem and would not necessarily constitute an adverse impact on competition.
+If, for example, commercial competitors can respond by investing more or improving quality, this may improve market outcomes for audiences.

-- the advertising revenues or subscription fees of rivals which, in turn, could lower profitability. - A1.5 An adverse impact on competition could arise if the relaunch of BBC Three would reduce commercial operators' revenues and profits to such an extent that it affects their ability and incentive to invest in new services or in improving the quality of their existing services.
+- A1.5 However, an adverse impact on competition could arise if the relaunch of BBC Three would reduce commercial operators' revenues and profits to such an extent that it undermines their willingness to invest in new services or in improving the quality of their existing services.
 It may also result in some commercial operators ceasing to provide services or being deterred from entering the market.
-This ultimately has the potential to harm audiences in the long run by reducing choice, quality and or innovation. - A1.6 Where a change proposed by the BBC may have an adverse impact on fair and effective competition, our competition assessment must consider whether the public value of the proposed change justifies the adverse impact.1
+This ultimately has the potential to harm audiences in the long run by reducing choice, quality and or innovation. - A1.6 Where a change proposed by the BBC may have an adverse impact on fair and effective competition, our competition assessment must consider whether the public value of the proposed change justifies the adverse impact. - A1.7 In this Annex we assess whether the BBC's proposals could lead to an adverse impact on fair and effective competition.